 The Sacred Marriage

-Rain an important fertility ingredient provided the life essence for all crops, it stirred the nature mysterious virility powers.
-Fig.1, a Negev rock art, depicts a union of gods that are the cause of rain.
-The two standing figures, a man, and a woman are gods; as can be seen from their feathered bodies, features of a bird, which are early god symbols.
-They produced the massive rain, represented by a dotted cloud, answering people prayers.
-They are extending their hands welcoming the sacred rain pouring on earth a promise of the fertile season.
+Fig.1, a Negev rock art, depicts a union of gods that pray for rain.
+The two standing figures, a man, and a woman are gods as their feathered bodies indicate, they have features of a bird, an early god symbol.
+They produce massive rain, represented by a dotted cloud, answering people’s prayers.
+They are extending their hands welcoming the sacred rain pouring on earth that carries with it a promise of the fertile season.

 More deciphering, in a new book Rock Art in Israel, available online.